openid/AppAuth-iOS/README.md

                  open url: URL,
                  options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
   // Sends the URL to the current authorization flow (if any) which will
-  // process it if it relates to an authorization response. if let authorizationFlow = self.currentAuthorizationFlow,
+  // process it if it relates to an authorization response.
+Handling the
-                             // Note: the error-returning variant is now preferred. authorizationFlow.resumeExternalUserAgentFlow(with: url) {
+  // error lets you distinguish a benign URL mismatch (the URL belongs to
+  // another handler) from an unexpected condition such as no pending flow,
+  // which previously surfaced as an NSException. if let authorizationFlow = self.currentAuthorizationFlow {
+    do {
+      try authorizationFlow.resumeExternalUserAgentFlow(with: url)
       self.currentAuthorizationFlow = nil
       return true
+    } catch {
+      print("Authorization flow could not handle URL: \(error.localizedDescription)") }
   }

   // Your additional URL handling (if any)